outscale/simugreen/README.md

 ```
 Where <vm> is app1, ms1, or db1.

-This files are re-created by platform_create.sh script on every platform re-creation.
+These files are re-created by platform_create.sh script on every platform re-creation.

 # Running VSCode on a virtual machine
 You can use whatever IDE you want to work with code.
 VS Code is one of the most popular.
 To simplify your work with code in the VMs we prepare it for you.

 You can run VSCode on any VM.
-It is not running automatically to avoid unnecessary resources consumption.
+It is not running automatically to avoid unnecessary resource consumption.
 You can run it manually in a docker container.

 Example of its configuration is in <application>/vscode folder: